 Emergency food support: Due to COVID-19 pandemic, many Minnesota families face difficult times.
 It may be hard to pay bills and find food to stay healthy.
 If you or someone you know has been laid off from work or seen work hours cut, help may be available.
 The Supplemental Nutrition Assistance Program (SNAP) can help you buy food while budgets are tight.

 Unemployment Benefits - Workers impacted by layoffs, reduced hours and other interruptions to your paycheck as a result of COVID-19 may have options with Minnesota Department of Employment and Economic Development unemployment insurance.
 Unemployment information for employees and for employers.

-Jewish Family Services - Though their building is closed, they continue to provide services, including: Community chaplaincy, emergency financial assistance, short-term tele-counseling, counseling and mental health services, Kosher meals on wheels, and connection to community resources.
+Jewish Family Services - Community chaplaincy, emergency financial assistance, short-term tele-counseling, counseling and mental health services, Kosher meals on wheels, and connection to community resources.